-New Mexico Wild is seeking Wilderness Rangers to work on a 2-person field-based crew in wilderness areas on the Gila National Forest (based in Silver City).
+New Mexico Wild is seeking Wilderness Rangers to work on a 2-person field-based crew in wilderness areas on the Gila National Forest.

 Primary duties will focus on planning and implementing trails projects, collecting wilderness data on trails, boundaries and recreation sites, and implementing wilderness education action items.
 Monitoring data will be collected using the ArcGIS Collector application or other methods where appropriate.
 Wilderness Rangers will also be responsible for volunteer coordination, youth outreach, and volunteer/youth project oversight.

-Project timeframe for this position is anticipated to be May 16th through September 30th, 2021, but the season may be extended based on available funding and seasonal conditions such as snow, heat and fire.
+Project timeframe for this position is anticipated to be May through December 2022, but the season may be adjusted based on available funding and seasonal conditions such as snow, heat and fire.

 Summary of Essential Job Functions